 Google.
 It’s the most widely used search engine, and for many, it’s the first thing people type into their web browsers every day.
 However, it’s not the only search engine people use.
 According to Alexa, Baidu is the fourth most popular website (with Google ranking #1).
 In fact, China has the third largest internet user population (731 million back in 2016), so it’s no surprise that Baidu ranks so high.

-It’s not uncommon for websites (especially large, enterprise websites) to have an international audience base, so it’s critical for anyone thinking about SEO to be aware of all the major search engines.
+It’s not uncommon for websites (extensive enterprise websites) to have an international audience base, so it’s critical for anyone thinking about SEO to be aware of all the major search engines.

 With varying features and capabilities, each search engine crawler is configured to work at an entirely different pace and aptitude, oftentimes with a completely different end target (mobile-friendliness, website authority, and so on).